Creating an accessible bathroom in your home

 Simple accessories for the bathroom such as a bath and shower mat can provide peace of mind for the user and family as they lower the risk of slipping but allowing you to still independently bath, especially when teamed with a grab bar.
-See our guide to choosing the right grab rails.
+See our guide to buying the right grab rails.
 Items like this and bath pillows are also ideal for travelling as they can turn a hotel bathroom into a safer area.
 Personal care can also be made easier with items such as long-handled sponges and brushes.

 From left to right: bathmaster deltis, long handled sponge, long handled bath brush, bath board with handle, and the Etac relax shower seat

 Toileting aids for independence in the bathroom